CartesianDaemon/rusttilegame/developer_docs/README.md

 Run `build_scripts/release.sh` to build a wasm release from the latest source, and copy the wasm output and image assets to published folder.

+TODO: Needs to be fixed to reflect current local wasm directory.

 You can check it works the same way as the local test site by running: